 Dog Insurance Waiting Periods

-All pet insurance policies have waiting periods - the time between policy start and when you can make a claim.
+Every Australian pet insurance policy includes waiting periods - the gap between your policy start date and when you can first lodge a claim for each condition type.

 Condition Type Typical Waiting Period Notes

-Accidents0 - 14 daysCove and PD Insurance have no accident waiting period - claims from day one
+Accidents0 - 14 daysSome PetSure-underwritten brands process accident claims from day one of cover

-Illness14 - 21 daysCovers all non-accident conditions after the waiting period
+Illness14 - 30 daysCovers all non-accident conditions once the waiting period has elapsed

-Cruciate ligament (ACL/CCL)Up to 6 monthsExtended waiting period reflects the high cost and frequency of cruciate claims
+Cruciate ligament (ACL/CCL)Up to 6 monthsExtended wait reflects the high cost and frequency of cruciate claims in dogs

-IVDD / spinal conditionsUp to 6 monthsSome providers apply extended waits for spinal conditions, especially for high-risk breeds
+IVDD / spinal conditionsUp to 6 monthsSome providers apply extended waits for spinal conditions, particularly for Dachshunds and French Bulldogs

-Note: Any condition that arises during the waiting period will be classified as pre-existing and excluded from cover.
-This is why insuring early, before any health issues develop, is so important.
+Note: Any condition that first appears or shows symptoms during a waiting period will be classified as pre-existing and excluded from future claims.
+This is a key reason why insuring your dog as early as possible - before health issues arise - is so important.

-How Australian dog insurers handle conditions your dog already has.
+How Australian insurers treat conditions your dog already has before the policy starts.

-A pre-existing condition is any illness, injury or symptom that was present before the policy start date or developed during the waiting period.
-It does not require a formal vet diagnosis - observable signs alone are enough for an insurer to classify it as pre-existing.
+A pre-existing condition is any illness, injury or clinical sign that was present before your policy start date or that developed during a waiting period.
+A formal veterinary diagnosis is not required - if there are observable signs in your dog's medical records or history, an insurer can classify it as pre-existing.

-Always declare your dog's full medical history when applying for insurance.
-Non-disclosure can void your entire policy - not just claims related to the undisclosed condition.
-The Australian Financial Complaints Authority (AFCA) handles disputes if you believe a pre-existing condition exclusion has been unfairly applied.
+Always provide your dog's complete medical history when applying for insurance.
+Non-disclosure - whether intentional or accidental - can void your entire policy, not just claims related to the undisclosed condition.
+If you believe a pre-existing condition exclusion has been applied unfairly, lodge a complaint with the Australian Financial Complaints Authority (AFCA), which handles insurance disputes at no cost to the consumer.

 Australian Dog Insurance Providers Compared